New Executives Pathway / Mentorship Program

 In a context where executives must demonstrate transformational leadership, master technology, manage change, and mobilize their teams despite budget constraints and high expectations, the APEX Mentorship Program is a pivotal tool.

-The Program offers new executives a safe space to discuss complex issues, benefit from practical advice, and expand their inter-organizational network.
-Founded on a government-wide approach, unique in the federal government, the Program complements existing initiatives offered through other organizations and networks.
+APEX’s Mentorship Program is based on a government-wide approach, unique in the federal government.
+The Program complements existing initiatives offered through other organizations and networks.
 Mentors, drawing on their experience, share strategic knowledge, lessons learned, and best practices, promoting resilience and preparedness among leaders.
 This program helps develop key skills—such as strategic thinking, risk management, and adaptability—while strengthening the culture of collaboration and inclusion essential for navigating a rapidly changing environment.

 The APEX Mentorship Program is based on the four objectives found in the association’s 2025-2028 strategic plan: